yangkang5303/class_finder/README.md

 # sexy_girls_finder
+this swift scirpt allows you to pick sexy girl pics from hunderds of pics.

-put any image file into your document folder.
+1. put photoes into your document folder.

-run the mian script,
+2. run the mian script,

-console pops results.
+3. console pops results.